fcavallarin/htcap/README.md

 ## DOCUMENTATION

-Documentation, examples and demos can be found at the official website [https://htcap.org](https://htcap.org).
+Documentation, examples and demos can be found [here](http://www.fcvl.net/htcap)

 ## LICENSE